Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

-The problem is to find an optimal $(\eta,\zeta) \in H$ which minimizes (\ref{cost1}).
+Thus, the map from $m$ to the associated solution of the SDE \ref{diffProcess} is continuous under the topology defined on $\Urc$.
+The problem is to find an optimal $m\in \Urc$ which minimizes (\ref{cost1}).
 From this, one can, as in the deterministic case summarized in \cite[Section~7.1]{saldiyukselGeoInfoStructure}, arrive at general conditions for the existence of an optimal solution.
-One can also establish conditions (see e.g., \cite[Theorem 4.4]{kushner1990numerical}) for compactness for this set under the weak topology.
-We can write the cost as
+We can rewrite the cost as